three women taking selfie with smartphone

 Without frequent in-person appointments, at-home clear aligner treatments are a convenient option for busy adults.
 For those looking for even more flexibility, many remote providers offer nighttime-only treatments, which require just 8-10 hours of daily wear instead of the typical 20-22 hours.

-Porcelain Veneers
+• Porcelain Veneers

 An option for people with only slightly or moderately misaligned teeth is to actually have those teeth covered by permanent, porcelain veneers.
 This is an aesthetic treatment for many different reasons and can be used to cover things like excessively stained and worn teeth.
-But veneers can also be used to rectify certain dental health problems, such as painful, sensitive teeth that have lost their enamel or teeth that have been damaged in an accident.
+However, veneers can also be used to rectify certain dental health problems, such as painful, sensitive teeth that have lost their enamel or teeth that have been damaged in an accident.

 When fixing a crooked smile using veneers, the patient’s real teeth will first be reshaped, and then the porcelain veneers will be affixed over the top.
 They are usually very life-like and can rarely be told apart from your real teeth, as they’ll also be designed with the appearance of your own teeth in mind.